-These financial statements have been prepared in accordance with United Kingdom Accounting Standards including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", FRS 103 "Insurance Contracts" and regulation 5 of The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts Regulations 2008).
+These annual accounts have been prepared in accordance with United Kingdom Accounting Standards including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", FRS 103 "Insurance Contracts" and regulation 5 of The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts Regulations 2008).
 There were no material departures from those standards.

-The 2022 year of account was the final year in which the syndicate wrote new business and it is therefore now in Run-off.
-Although the syndicate has gone into Run-off, the accounts continue to be prepared on the same basis as prior years, including methods used in calculating all estimates and assumptions.
-The status of the syndicate has made no material impact to the financial statements and no provision has been made for future expenses.
+The 2022 year of account was the final year in which the Syndicate wrote new business, and it is therefore now in run-off.
+Although the Syndicate has gone into run-off, the accounts continue to be prepared on the same basis as prior years, including methods used in calculating all estimates and assumptions.
+The status of the Syndicate has made no material impact to the annual accounts and no provision has been made for future expenses.